Emulator Issues #4357

 According to the stack trace dolphin crash as soon as it tries to run so generated code by JIT.

-Updated by beistin about 13 years ago
+Updated by beistin over 13 years ago

 Nop.